bedezign/yii2-audit/README.md

 ### Render AuditEntry.id in Layout

-It is often useful for clients to be able to report the AuditEntry.id to the developer.
+It is often useful for users to be able to report the AuditEntry.id to the developer.
 To render the ID to the page include the partial provided:

 ```php
 <?= $this->render('@vendor/bedezign/yii2-audit/views/_audit_entry_id', [